-Our high-density roast had a soft and mild body sharpened up with acidity, which one might expect of a lemonade.
+Our high density roast had a soft and mild body sharpened up with acidity, which one might expect of a lemonade.
 All held together by a layer of savory notes, eucalyptus, and pine.
-The light-density roast leaned towards a fuller body with dark berries and plums.
+The low density roast leaned towards a fuller body with dark berries and plums.
 It had a complex and interesting undertone with a perfect balance of acidity and sweetness.

 Doris helped me with this analysis, and we differed in our preferences.
-Doris favored the lower acidity and complex flavors of the light-density roast.
-I enjoyed the higher acidity of the high-density roast paired with the forest-like florals and slight savory finish.
+Doris favored the lower acidity and complex flavors of the low density roast.
+I enjoyed the higher acidity of the high density roast paired with the forest-like florals and slight savory finish.
 I thought it made for a more interesting cup.
 This Gesha is a high performer on both ends of the spectrum, and you can’t go wrong with either of them.
 I imagine this coffee will taste particularly delicious as an iced pour-over (slightly controversial, I know).